manual,and,electric,toothbrushes,on,color,background.,dental,care

 When choosing children’s toothpaste, you should choose a product that contains fluoride.
 Additionally, look for a toothpaste with a flavor your child will enjoy.
 If you’ve ever tried to give a toddler something that doesn’t taste good, you know how important it is to find a flavor that tastes good to them.

 You should also brush your baby’s teeth, but don’t give them fluoride toothpaste until around the age of two.
+Your pediatrician or pediatric dentist will apply fluoride with your approval.
+Make sure only one provider is applying fluoride, overdoing it can cause spots on the surface of teeth.

 Fluoride is important for brushing teeth, but it should never be swallowed.
 Since babies have a hard time not swallowing what’s in their mouth, it’s best to stay away from fluoride until they can spit out the toothpaste.
 So, while they are infants, brush their teeth with clean water.